User experience score

 A session comprises 11 elements, including XHR actions, load actions, errors, and a rage click.
 The Threshold for Frustrating user experience is set to 30%, and the Threshold for Satisfying user experience is set to 50%.

 Each element has been assigned an ID to ease the process of calculation.

-The total weight of Tolerating elements (T)= 9
+Total weight of Tolerable elements (T)= 9

-The total weight of all the elements in these categories (Total) = 24
+Total weight of all the elements (Total) = 9 + 9 + 6 = 24

 F/Total = 9 ÷ 24 = 0.375 = 37.5% of user session elements are "Frustrating"